What’s New For The National Construction Code in 2019?

 - Condensation management: A new section to the NCC requiring active measures to ensure that condensation cannot pose a risk to occupants.
 This section focuses on water, condensation and vapour management.
 In addition, a new verification method, FV6, provides the use of hygrothermal modelling in compliance with the clause.

-- Energy efficiency: The ‘package of measures’ in Volume One aims to ‘reduce energy consumption by 35%… for commercial buildings.’
+- Energy efficiency: The ‘package of measures’ in volume 1 aims to ‘reduce energy consumption by 35%… for commercial buildings.’
 As part of this measure, new verification methods will demonstrate compliance under Green Star and NABERS methods.

 Timber construction systems